theharshy/dialogue-act-recognition/README.md

 # Dialogue Act Recognition

 This repository aims to create a classification model for the task of Dialogue Act Recognition.
-A dialogue act helps in determining the function of a particular utterance in a dialogue and is thus extremely useful for spoken language understanding.
+In linguistics and in particular in natural language understanding, a dialog act is an utterance, in the context of a conversational dialog, that serves a function in the dialog.
+Types of dialog acts include a question, a statement, or a request for action.
+It helps in determining the function of a particular utterance in a dialogue and is thus extremely useful for spoken language understanding.

 ## Dataset